dnsimple/dnsimple-node/README.md

 ## License

-Copyright (c) 2016-2023 DNSimple Corporation.
+Copyright © 2016&ndash;2023 DNSimple Corporation.
 This is Free Software distributed under the MIT license.